 I welcome enquiries about research into seventeenth- and early eighteenth-century literature especially in the following areas: the history of reading and collecting; diaries; Restoration writers; the early novel; historical novels; literary networks; and news.

-I am the Programme Director for the MA in English Studies, 2021-22.
 I teach on undergraduate and postgraduate modules, including

 at undergraduate level: Historical Fiction; Eighteenth-Century Literature from Restoration to Revolution; English and Education; Renaissance Literature from Utopia to Paradise Lost

 at postgraduate level: Research Methods and Writing Skills; Authorship and Authority; Editing and Textual Cultures; Abolition and Adventure: Narratives of the Atlantic World.

 I'm happy to be contacted with press queries about Samuel Pepys, Restoration London, Restoration literature, or the early history of chocolate in England.

 I frequently talk and write for the general public about the Restoration or Pepys (or, indeed, about chocolate).
 Examples include pieces for BBC History Magazine, The Chalke Valley History Festival, and the Australian Broadcasting Corporation's Nightlife programme.